BINF3101-yohe/Lab3_denovo-assembly-part-1/README.md

 ## LQ4
 **How many bases did we cut off at the end of our reads?**

 Once the pipeline is done running you will see the 4 output files appear in your directory.
-You will also see the slurm output from your run.
-This slurm output will have some metrics from your trimmomatic analysis.
+You will also see the slurm output from your run with the format ```slurm-0000.out```.
+This slurm output will have some metrics from your trimmomatic analysis - you can look at the file using ```cat slurm-0000.out```

 &nbsp;
 ## LQ5